Center Team

 Miriam's headshot

-Miriam Greenberg is the Interim Faculty Director of the Center for Labor and Community (2023-2024).
-She is also Professor of Sociology with research and teaching interests in critical urban and environmental studies, housing, labor, geography, and social movements.
+Miriam is Professor of Sociology with research and teaching interests in critical urban and environmental studies, housing, labor, geography, and social movements.
 Her current research explores the role of the California housing crisis and urban displacement on the growth of the Wildlands Urban Interface and related socio-environmental impacts.

 She has authored numerous articles and books, including Branding New York: How a City in Crisis was Sold to the World (Routledge, 2008), Crisis Cities: Disaster and Redevelopment in New York and New Orleans (Oxford, 2014, with Kevin Fox Gotham), and The City is the Factory: New Solidarities and Spatial Tactics in an Urban Age (Cornell, 2017, with Penny Lewis).